Powwow Pond

 Powwow Pond is a 348 acre water body in Rockingham County in southeastern New Hampshire, United States.
+It is classified as an artificial impoundment.
 The outlet of the pond is located in the town of East Kingston, but most of the lake lies in the town of Kingston.
 The Powwow River, the outlet of the pond, flows to the Merrimack River in Amesbury, Massachusetts.

 The lake is classified as a warmwater fishery, with observed species including smallmouth and largemouth bass, chain pickerel, horned pout, and black crappie.